adbeyer23/Beating-the-Club/README.md

 Currently only the flask app and slides are here.
 The rest of the code is coming soon.

-FYI: The presentation was done as like a sleezy sales pitch--hence the bizarreness of some of the slides.
+FYI: I did this presentation like a sleazy sales pitch or infomercial-hence the bizarreness of some of the slides.